qazxcdswe123/obsidian-hugo/content/B+-Tree.md

 		 2. Redistribute the rightmost d keys to make them split evenly
 		 3. Push up middle key (Left most in index node)
 		 4. Sort
-- **Notice that the leaf key is copied but the index key is pushed**
+- **Notice that the leaf key is copied, but the index key is pushed**
 - Notice that the root was split to increase the height
 - Grow from the root not the leaves
 - All paths from root to leaves are equal lengths

+### Bulk Loading
+Only happens on B+-Tree creation.
+Do not insert key one by one, instead, insert node and link then through navigation node.

 ## Deletion
 - In practice, occupancy invariant often not enforced